Jessica Friesen

-Jessica L. Friesen (née Zemken, born May 5, 1986) is an American professional dirt track racing driver.
+Jessica L. "Jess" Friesen (née Zemken, born May 6, 1986) is an American professional dirt track racing driver.
 She primarily competes in sprint car racing, and has raced in series like the All Star Circuit of Champions and World of Outlaws.
-She will also compete part-time in the NASCAR Craftsman Truck Series in 2023, driving either the No. 62 or a third Toyota Tundra truck for her family team, Halmar Friesen Racing.
+She has also competed part-time in the NASCAR Craftsman Truck Series, driving the No. 62 for her family team, Halmar Friesen Racing.
 She is married to fellow dirt racer and NASCAR driver Stewart Friesen.

 Racing career

 Zemken attended her first dirt race when she was two weeks old, and grew up supporting her father's dirt career.
 She started in kart racing after her father repaired karts and constructed a backyard track, which was followed by racing competitively.
 Zemken competed in karts for six years and won two local track championships before moving open-wheel cars.
 By the age of 14, she had won five track championships and over 100 feature races.

 She began competing full-time in the Sportsman class at Afton Speedway in 2001.
 Zemken also competed in the DIRT Sportsman division at Utica-Rome Speedway, winning the track championship in 2004.

 In 2009, Zemken was honored as an Outstanding Woman in Racing by the Northeast Dirt Modified Hall of Fame.

 In 2010, Zemken joined Tony Stewart Racing to compete in a "true outlaw" sprint car schedule that included starts in the World of Outlaws and All Star Circuit of Champions.